LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 - `<item>`
   - Container for a committee associated with the bill or resolution.
 An `<item>` element may include the following children:
     - `<url>` (e.g. https://api.data.gov/congress/v3/committee/house/hsif00)
       - A referrer URL to the committee or subcommittee item in the committee API.
-Documentation for the committee endpoint is in progress.
+Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
     - `<systemCode>` (e.g. hsif00)
       - A code associated with the committee or subcommittee used to match items in Congress.gov with the committee or subcommittee.
     - `<name>` (e.g. Energy and Commerce Committee)